stoberov/TelerikAcademy/Databases and SQL/README.md

 Databases and SQL
 =============

-A repository for "Databased and SQL" course homeworks.
+A repository for "Databases and SQL" course homeworks.